ricardojrfontes/webpage/content/about.md

 title: About
 ---

 I’m a Ph.D. student in economics at the University of California, Santa Barbara.
-I earned an MA in Economics at EPGE - Brazilian School of Economics and Finance.
+I earned an MA in Economics from Fundação Getúlio Vargas - Brazilian School of Economics and Finance (EPGE/FGV-RJ), in Rio de Janeiro, Brazil.

 My main research interests are Environmental and Agricultural Economics, Industrial Organization, Econometrics, Finance, and Applied Microeconomics in general.